jrpool/learning-os-software/best-practices/conventions.md

     config/             # configuration files or code
-    dist/               # (for client and universal apps) in .gitignore, for bundled assets public/             # (for server and universal apps) publicly-accessible static assets server/             # (for server and universal apps) code that only runs server-side
+    dist/               # (for client and universal apps) in .gitignore, for bundled assets public/             # (for server and universal apps) publicly-accessible static assets scripts/            # scripts for automation and other common tasks server/             # (for server and universal apps) code that only runs server-side